rbowsley/lamplighthelp/source/12-1-1_Groups-_Address_and_Relationship_Fields.markdown

 On this tab you can choose to filter by the relationships that are recorded in the profile.
 You can create {{auto group}}s of, for example, all the {{people}} who have a relationship of 'key worker', 'GP' or 'trustee' (if these are relationships that you use in your system - you will probably have different options to choose from).

 ![Relationships Link in {{Group}}s](11.1.1c.png)

+The option 'Include related profiles as the second profile for each {{group}} member' controls whether the related profiles should appear as the 'second' profiles when viewing and using the {{group}}.
+For example, these can be used in {{comm}}s, so that you can include details of both profiles in a single merged {{comm}}.
+But you may also want to exclude this possibility.
+Tick the box if you do want the linked profiles to appear.

 You can also use relationships to another {{auto group}}.
 For example, you may have already created an {{auto group}} of "All Unemployed Clients".
 To create another {{auto group}} of the partners of these unemployed {{people}}:
   - Choose the original 'All Unemployed Clients' {{group}} from the 'show only people that are related to members of {{group}}' drop-down.